Table of Contents

 Interest rate

-Interest rate is the amount that a lender charges from a borrower for providing a loan.
-The borrower pays monthly installments with interest to the borrower until the full repayment.
+An Interest rate is the charge that a lender charges a borrower.
+Your monthly payments are calculated based on this rate.
+The borrower pays monthly installments with interest to the lender until the full repayment.
 Your interest rate depends on your credit score.
-The current average rate for a 30-year fixed mortgage is 7.55%.

 Loan term

 The time period in which you agree to pay back the loan.
 Typically, this term is for 30 years or 360 months.
-However, multiple options are available based on the type of loan and situations that suit you best.
+However, multiple options are available based on the type of loan and situations that suit you best:

 Additional Expenses